prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::info

-The [register validator Beacon API](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Validator/registerValidator) will also stop working with the removal of the `--http-mev-relay` flag and will no longer know the url to mev-boost or the active relay.
+The [register validator Beacon API](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Validator/registerValidator) will also stop working with the removal of the `--http-mev-relay` flag and will no longer know the URL to mev-boost or the active relay.

 :::